Construction Inventory Management Guide

 Start with the basics: a central tracking location, clear ownership at each site, and daily habits for logging what comes in and goes out.
 Build from there as your operation grows.

 The contractors who get this right don’t just save money on materials.
-They bid more accurately because they have real usage data.
-They schedule better because they know when materials will arrive.
+They bid more accurately because they have real usage data from completed projects feeding into their next round of estimates.
+They schedule better because they know when materials will arrive and can coordinate deliveries with their project timelines.
 They sleep better because they’re not wondering if that $8,000 order of copper fittings is sitting in a parking lot somewhere.

 Book a quick demo to see how Projul handles this for real contractors.